Cooliniau/WerehogRD/1 - Werehog Concepts/Cooliniau/Additional Files/[ini-Update1]_Foreign-Input-Theory-All-Combos.md

 ## Transition Combo Pairs - Section 5: Free-Form FI Combos

-- Note 1: This section is to essentially allow for combos that go beyond their respective input limits to make certain combos have transition when they normally wouldn't—otherwise known as "foreign exceptions" in the document.
+- Note 1: This section is to essentially allow for combos that go beyond their respective input limits to make certain combos have transitions when they normally wouldn't—otherwise known as "foreign exceptions" in the document.
 - Note 2: This section will also house more launcher FI combos, as well as rules for which attack type gets which launcher type.

 **Set 1 - Straight Attack Launcher Type: Sho-hog-ken**